binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 &nbsp;

-> If you are looking for something even more comprehensive, check out [Zabbix](http://en.wikipedia.org/wiki/Zabbix).
-If you like to pay for your tools, check out Nagios if you have not already.
+A> If you are looking for something even more comprehensive, check out [Zabbix](http://en.wikipedia.org/wiki/Zabbix).
+A> If you like to pay for your tools, check out Nagios if you have not already.

 At this point it was fairly clear as to which components I would like to use to keep my NodeJS application(s) monitored, alive and healthy along with any other scripts and processes.